 Ethics and Timeframes

-Ethical approval has been granted from the University Research Ethics Board at the University of Greenwich (ID: 23.2.5.7).
+Ethical approval has been granted by the University Research Ethics Board at the University of Greenwich (ID: 23.2.5.7).
 Confirmation of ethical approval or exemption was required from each data collection group before they were permitted to collect data.
 Data collection was completed between X/X/X and the 31st of August 2026.

 We hope to secure IPA prior to UK MSc students starting their dissertation project in September 2024, with data collection ongoing until 31st of August 2026.
 Should the project not be within 10% of the minimum expected sample size (i.e., 45 participants), data collection will be extended for a further year to allow the subsequent cohort of trainees to collect data.
 This timeframe will be revisited for feasibility in accordance with the changes required of review at every round of revision and any changes post-IPA will be subject to agreement from the Recommender handling the manuscript.